 Your net income from self-employment is what you report on Schedule C of your federal tax return.
 Learn about self-employment income from the IRS (PDF).

-Inconsistencies are situations when you need to confirm information you put on your Marketplace application, or to provide additional information.
-You can usually resolve an inconsistency by uploading documents.
+You may be asked to confirm information you put on your Marketplace application, or to provide additional information.
+You can usually resolve this issue by uploading documents.